gentle-giraffe-apps/Gentle-Engineering-Notes/ios-resilience-ui-testing.md

 systems under lifecycle chaos - Predict emergent state corruption - Simulate weeks of real user entropy

-Torture testing remains one of the most effective ways to **manufacture rare failures on demand**.
+Resilience testing remains one of the most effective ways to **manufacture rare failures on demand**.

 ------------------------------------------------------------------------